-- Do not mount equipment to the A-, B- and C-pillars. - Do not mount equipment on the headliner within 200 mm (8 in) of the side edges. - Do not mount equipment above the beltline within 200 mm (8 in) of the side glass from the A-pillar leading edge to the rear edge of the C-pillar. - Do not mount equipment on the headliner along the siderails. - Do not install a partition, divider or equipment that spans the vehicle above the beltline.
+- Do not mount equipment above the beltline within 200 mm (8 in) of the side glass from the A-pillar leading edge to the rear edge of the C-pillar. - Do not mount equipment on the headliner along the siderails. - Do not install a partition, divider or equipment that spans the vehicle above the beltline.